-- Preview Email Newsletter

 WASHINGTON, July 25 -- Three poverty and social policy researchers from the Center on Poverty and Social Policy at Columbia University have submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing concern that a proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database will not strengthen program integrity and could create barriers to SNAP access.

-The researchers stated that while the USDA asserts the database's primary purpose is t more ST
+The researchers stated that while the USDA asserts the database's primary purpose is to strengthen SNAP and government program integrity more ST

 4 Environmental Organizations Urges Army Corps to Halt Permit Changes, Warning of Harm to Waterways and Endangered Species (10)